Skip to main content

 Cognitive behavioural therapy

-Cognitive behavioural therapy (CBT) is a form of counselling that can help people manage depressive disorders such as SAD by re-training the brain to think and behave in a different way.
-The talking therapy can give people the tools to cope with the changes that winter brings.
-In one 2015 study, six weeks of CBT - made up of two 90-minute sessions per week - was shown to be as effective as 30 minutes of 10,000 lux of cool-white fluorescent light each morning.
+The therapy can give people the tools to manage the changes that winter brings.
+In one study, six weeks of CBT - made up of two 90-minute sessions per week - was shown to be as effective as 30 minutes of 10,000 lux of cool-white fluorescent light each morning.

 Antidepressant medications

-If you have been diagnosed with SAD, your doctor may prescribe you antidepressant medication.
+If you have been diagnosed with SAD, your doctor may prescribe you antidepressant medicine.
 These SSRI antidepressants mainly work by restoring the balance of serotonin in the brain, which in turn helps to relieve the depressive symptoms.

-Article History
+Article history

-The information on this page is written and peer reviewed by qualified clinicians.
+The information on this page is peer reviewed by qualified clinicians.

 symptom checker